seanhelvey/wasm/Presentation.md

 * Teaching JavaScript is the hardest by far
 * ES5 was hard to begin with
 * ES6, 7, 8, etc. making it even more difficult

 ---

+# A student / teacher perspective on WebAssembly
+* If you can learn JavaScript, you can learn anything!
+* Learn to learn, unfamiliar environments, problem solving
+* Many students get jobs working with other languages
+* Must be able to talk about programming in general

+---